UtkuEfeAyan/gamePlatform/README.md

 # Platform Improvement

-A 2D side-scrolling platformer built with [Phaser 3](https://phaser.io/) and Arcade Physics.
+A 2D Top-scrolling platformer built with [Phaser 3](https://phaser.io/) and Arcade Physics.
 Guide your character through multi-layered tile maps, collect coins, and enjoy juicy particle effects and sound design as you run, jump, and land across platforms.

 ---